hoanglong1812/ctf-resources/beginners-guide.md

 In VM talk, the OS that your computer is running normally is the "host" and the OS that runs on top of it is called the "guest".

 ### Installing Kali Linux
-A really popular OS for CTFing is Kali Linux.
-To run it, you'll need a virtual machine software and a Kali image.
-You can also install it as your base OS but this is not recommended.
+A really popular way to CTF is using Kali Linux in a VM.
 To do this: download a VM program ([Virtualbox](https://www.virtualbox.org/) and [VMWare Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) are popular), then download a [Kali image](https://www.offensive-security.com/kali-linux-vm-vmware-virtualbox-image-download/).
-You'll want to get the one that works for the VM program - the .iso files may be difficult to set up
+You'll want to get the one that works for the VM program - the .iso files may be difficult to set up.

 ### Using your host machine
 You can use your host machine for some things, even though it's not recommended.

-You may want to install Burp (see below), but in that case make sure that the browser that you install the certificate on is not used for any other purpose - the certificate would allow Burp to identify any site for you.
+You may want to install [Burp Suite](https://portswigger.net/burp/communitydownload) (see below for more setup instructions), but in that case make sure that the browser that you install the certificate on is not used for any other purpose - the certificate would allow Burp to identify any site for you.

 Other tools to consider for your host are:
 + a Python IDE for scripting (I use [PyCharm](https://www.jetbrains.com/pycharm/) and [VS Code](https://code.visualstudio.com/)) and, if on Windows, [Git](https://www.atlassian.com/git/tutorials/install-git) (should be installed be default for Mac and Linux)